 Angela LaPorte, professor and program director of art education

-Christopher Schulte, endowed associate professor and undergraduate coordinator Alphonso Grant, assistant professor
+Christopher Schulte, endowed associate professor and graduate coordinator Alphonso Grant, endowed assistant professor

-Injeong Yoon, assistant professor and field experience coordinator
+Injeong Yoon-Ramirez, endowed assistant professor and undergraduate coordinator

 Fine Arts Center, School of Art